Education

 10 Creative Quarantine Activities for Adults

-If there’s one benefit that this quarantine brings about, we have more time to engage in creative activities that we were probably too busy for before the outbreak happened.
-And by now, you’re probably tired of binging shows on Netflix and scrolling your the same social media apps every day.
+If there’s one benefit of this quarantine, we have more time to engage in creative activities that we were probably too busy with before the outbreak.
+By now, you’re probably tired of binging shows on Netflix and scrolling through the same social media apps every day.
 So, why not do something more productive with your time, like engaging in creative hobbies?

 Here are some creative activities that adults can enjoy: